DANIELSSF/DANIELSSF/README.md

 <h1 align="center">Hi 👋, I'm Daniel Santiago</h1>
 <h3 align="center">A systems engineering student in full-stack development.</h3>

-- :technologist: I’m currently learning I'm currently learning and expanding my knowledge in programming.
+* :computer: I’m currently learning I'm currently learning and expanding my knowledge .
-- When I'm not programming, I'm playing video games :video_game:, watching Anime :tv: or exercising. :muscle:
+* :purple_heart: When I'm not programming, I'm playing video games, watching Anime  or exercising.
-- I would like to be a fullstack and video game developer in the future. :man_technologist:
+* :small_blue_diamond: I would like to be a fullstack and video game developer in the future.

 <div>